revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 ## Technical
-1: How do we implement the interface with lambda expression?
+1: What is the use of @Functional Interface annotation?
 <details><summary> Show Answer</summary>

-A functional interface(An interface with a single abstract method)
+It forces the Java compiler to indicate that the interface is a functional interface, so it should not allow having more than one abstract method.
 </details>

  2:  Is @Functional Interface annotation mandatory for every interface with a single abstract method?
  <details><summary> Show Answer</summary>